 Overview of Upper Dolpo Trek

-Upper Dolpa Trek traverses through the Dolpa district of Nepal, which is the largest district of the country.
+Upper Dolpo Trek traverses through the Dolpa district of Nepal, which is the largest district of the country.
 The region is sandwiched between the Dhaulagiri and Tibetan Plateau ranges.
 The terrain is rugged and remote, with an elevation ranging from 2,130 meters to 5,115 meters.
 The trek passes through the Shey Phoksundo National Park, which is home to several endangered species of flora and fauna.

-The culture of the Dolpa region is heavily influenced by the Tibetan way of life.
+The culture of the Dolpo region is heavily influenced by the Tibetan way of life.
 The Bon religion, which originated in Tibet, is prevalent in the region.
-The people of the Bon religion believe in the existence of both good and evil spirits and have a unique way of worshipping them.
+The people of the Bon religion believe in the existence of both good and evil spirits and have a unique way of worshiping them.
 The region is also known for its traditional salt trade with Tibet, which has been going on for centuries.

-The Upper Dolpa Trek has multiple routes, with varying levels of difficulty.
+The Upper Dolpo Trek has multiple routes, with varying levels of difficulty.
 The most popular route is the Juphal to Jomsom trek, which takes approximately 18 to 20 days to complete.
 The trek starts from the tiny airstrip of Juphal and passes through several villages, including Dunai, Tarakot, and Dho Tarap.
 The trek also takes you through the stunning Phoksundo Lake and Shey Gompa.